vitruv-case-studies/BrakeCaseStudy/README.md

 ```

 Verify that all tests are passing.
 The tests are located in the `vsum` folder.
 Now you can start to modify the project to your needs.
-Or jump to the [Tutorial](#tutorial) section to get a quick start.
-First we will explain what tests are run and what they are testing.

 ## Documentation of the Case Study